Windows 7 Forums Search

 NOTE: Uncheck the Shuffle box to have the selected pictures change in order.

-9. Click on OK to apply the changes. (see screenshot below step 3)
+10. Click on Save changes to apply the changes. (see screenshots below step 3)

-10. Close the Personalize window when done. (see screenshot below step 2)
+11. Close the Personalize window when done. (see screenshots below step 2)

-11. Open your Advanced Power Plan Settings.
-Under Desktop background settings for Slide show, make sure that you have the setting as Available and click on OK. (see screenshot below)
+12. Open your Advanced Power Plan Settings.
+Under Desktop background settings for Slide show, make sure that you have the setting as Available for both "Plugged in" or "On battery" (if available), and click on OK. (see screenshots below)

 You can now also right click on your desktop, and click on Next desktop background to change or scroll your desktop background to the next image you had selected (step 5) in the slideshow.